 This gorgeous property tour video from Lifestyle Production Group shows what a high-production value walkthrough video can look like.

-The cost of hiring a real estate drone photographer has plummeted over the last five years—in some places, by as much as 90%, reports the L.A.
-Times.
+The cost of hiring a real estate drone photographer has plummeted over the last few years—in some places, by as much as 90%.

 Footage that cost $2,000 in 2015 now costs $175.
+Or, you can even procure your own low-cost drones and grab footage yourself.
 That makes it accessible for most properties and a big value add for realtors.
 Aerial shots are impressive and lend an air of glamor.

 In this video, REtipster runs through five of the most popular shots to include in real estate videos, showing examples of each.